GeoscienceAustralia/dea-notebooks/Index_calculation/README.rst

 Index Calculation
 =============================

-These pages will demonstrate how to calculate indices with DEA datasets.
+These pages demonstrate how to calculate indices with DEA datasets, such as

-To add here:
-- e.g. NDVI
+- NDVI
 - Tasseled cap
+- Mineral indices

 .. toctree::
    :maxdepth: 1